lukaswhite/bmr/README.md

     .setWeight( 60 )
 ```

+> The height and weight should be in centimetres and kilogrammes respectively

 Note that rather than set the age, you can set the date of birth instead:

 ```js